ubinux/dnf-plugin-tui/README.md

   Note
   - SELinux must be closed.
   - Run as root.
+  - If you want to make filesystem image, ensure following tools are exist on your host:
+    1. mtd-utils(Ubuntu), e2fsprogs (Fedora)
+    2. squashfs-tools

 #### (1) toolchain
-&emsp;&emsp;install the cross-development toolchain(e.g. for i586: poky-glibc-x86_64-meta-toolchain-i586-toolchain-2.6.sh) and set up environment of toolchain.
+&emsp;&emsp;Install the cross-development toolchain(e.g. for i586: poky-glibc-x86_64-meta-toolchain-i586-toolchain-2.6.sh) and set up environment of toolchain.
 ```
       # sh poky-glibc-x86_64-meta-toolchain-i586-toolchain-2.6.sh
       # . /opt/poky/2.6/environment-setup-i586-poky-linux